andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-28-gelfands-algebra-chunk-15-polynomial-division-special-cases.md

 Much quicker.

 ## Problem 144 - A Sneak Peek at Geometric Progressions
 Now while this is handy, we're actually getting a sneak preview of something which Gelfand will later spend quite a lot of time investigating - geometric progressions - but he stops here for now.
+(I don't recommend you jump ahead, but if you must, take a look at [Chunk 21 - Geometric Progressions](), but be sure and come right back.

 There's little for us to do other than just try substituting the number $2$ for $x$ and realise that what we have just been working with is the reason this progression property.